University of Manchester: Sport

 The University of Manchester operates sports clubs through its athletics union while student societies are operated by the Students' Union.

 The university has more than 80 health and fitness classes while over 3,000 students are members of the 44 various Athletic Union clubs.
 The sports societies vary widely in their level and scope.
 Many more popular sports operate several university teams and departmental teams which compete in leagues against other teams within the university.
-Teams include: badminton, lacrosse, korfball, dodgeball, field hockey, rugby league, rugby union, football, basketball, fencing, netball, squash, water polo, ultimate, and cricket.
+Teams include: badminton, lacrosse, korfball, dodgeball, field hockey, ice hockey, rugby league, rugby union, football, basketball, fencing, netball, squash, water polo, ultimate, and cricket.

 The athletic union was formed at Owens College in 1885 from four clubs: rugby, lacrosse, cricket and tennis.
 In 1901 the women's athletic union was founded.
 In 1981 the two unions were amalgamated.
 After the acquisition of the Firs estate in Fallowfield a sports ground and pavilion were provided there.
 From 1940 the McDougall Centre in Burlington Street was also in use as a sports centre.
 Ron Hill, Rowena Sweatman, James Hickman, Cyril Holmes and Harry Whittle are former students who have achieved Olympic success.

 The Manchester Aquatics Centre, the swimming pool used for the Manchester Commonwealth Games is on the campus and used for water sports.
 The main facilities used for sports are the Sugden Centre in Grosvenor Street, the Armitage Site near Owens Park and the Wythenshawe Sports Ground.